 Preparing your 1099s before filing is important and helps you make sure all the information is correct.
 Here's how:

-- Go to the Workers menu and select Contractors.
+- Go to the Workers or Payroll menu, then select Contractors.
 Or select Expenses and then Vendors.

 - Select Prepare 1099s and then Let’s get started.